 If a landlord is in any doubt whether insulation can be installed in their rental property, they should consult an experienced professional insulation installer and, if needed, a builder.

-If the experienced professional says insulating some areas is not reasonably practicable or not possible, the landlord must ask for written confirmation of the reasons to include in tenancy agreements.
+If the experienced professional says insulating some areas is not reasonably practicable or not possible, the landlord should ask for written confirmation of the reasons to include in tenancy agreements.

 Other exceptions to insulation requirements